chanzuckerberg/cellxgene-census/README.md

 - Python 3.7 to Python 3.10.
 Or R, supported versions TBD.
 - Recommended: >16 GB of memory.
 - Recommended: >5 Mbps internet connection.
+- Recommended: for increased performance use the API through a AWS-EC2 instance from the region `us-west-2`.
+The Cell Census data builds are hosted in a AWS-S3 bucket in that region.

 ### Documentation

-Reference documentation, data description, and tutorials can be accessed at the Cell Census doc-site. *Coming soon*.
+The Cell Census [doc-site](https://chanzuckerberg.github.io/cell-census/index.html) *under development*, contains the reference documentation, data description, and tutorials.

+Reference documentation can also be accessed directly from Python or R.

 ### Python quick start